 A knight who was formerly part of the TSAB.
 He and his team were investigating the Combat Cyborg project.
 It later turns out they were set up to test the first batch of Combat Cyborgs and higher level Gadgets.
 The Zest in StrikerS is a clone created by Scaglietti after the original was killed.
 In spite of this, he doesn't directly work for Scaglietti (and in fact despises him).
 However, he will occasionally cooperate with Scaglietti in a limited fashion if it furthers his own objectives, such as protecting Lutecia and helping her look for the XI Relic.
 Zest has some deeper goals as well — in particular, he wishes to find out why he and his subordinates were betrayed.

 - Anti-Villain: He wishes to deliver vigilante justice to the one responsible for the death of his team.
-The protagonists, all law enforcers, naturally want to stop him.
+The heroes, all law enforcers, naturally want to stop him.